Reducing the Negative Health Effects of Air Pollution

 Beijing – After a storm (left) and with visible air pollution (right)

-Following exposure to the PM2.5 different locations of the subjects DNA were measured to determine the extent of DNA changes.
-Supplementation with the B vitamin attenuated DNA changes, in the top 10 locations, by 28-76% compared to placebo.
+Following exposure to the PM2.5, different locations of the subjects’ DNA were measured to determine the extent of DNA changes.
+Supplementation with the B vitamin lessened DNA changes in the top 10 locations by 28-76 percent compared to placebo.

-Although more research in this area needs to be conducted, this study demonstrates supplementation with B vitamins may help protect against the negative effects of air pollution.
+More research in this area needs to be conducted.
+But this study demonstrates supplementation with B vitamins may help protect against the negative effects of air pollution.